Table of Contents[Hide][Show]

 How can I apply to become a reader, editor, or team member of Shō Poetry Journal?

 We are not seeking new volunteers at this time.
-If our organizational needs change, we will post volunteer opportunities on our Instagram feed and on our homepage.
+If our organizational needs change, we will post volunteer opportunities on our Instagram feed and on Substack.